IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>6 - Push all files to Tekton</summary>

-Now that all our tasks are configured and the trigger template has been updated, we are finally ready to create the pipeline in our openshift instance.
+In this step we push all the pipeline files to our openshift instance.

-We can create the pipeline very quickly by bulk applying all our pipelines files to openshift.
-To push all the files, we will use the oc commands to push each of the folders individual.
+To do this, we bulk apply all our pipelines files to openshift using the oc apply commands.

-First, we need to ensure we’re in the correct folder path on our machine:
+1. Navigate to the correct folder path on the machine (if not already done):

 <code class="code-block"> cd sbom-concert-pipeline </code>

-Then, we apply correct folder path on our machine:
+2. Apply the first folder path to push the files to Tekton:

+<code class="code-block"> oc apply -f ./1-pipeline </code>

+3. 2.
+Apply the second folder path to push the files to Tekton:

-<code class="code-block"> oc apply -f ./1-pipeline <br/> oc apply -f ./2-webhook </code>
+ <code class="code-block"> oc apply -f ./2-webhook </code>

-Note: If you encounter any issues, it’s important to note that yaml files are very specific on indentation.
-Ensure spacing is correct.
+<inline-notification text="Note: If you encounter any issues pushing the files, it’s important to note that yaml files are very specific on indentation.
+Ensure spacing is correct."></inline-notification>

-All the pipeline files were successfully created, we can now open our openshift instance and switch to default namespace to verify that the pipeline was successfully created and we can see all the individual tasks that we pushed are there.
+Next, open the openshift instance, switch to the default namespace and verify that the pipeline was successfully created.
+All the individual tasks that were pushed should be visible under tasks.

 **[Go to top](#top)**